MeisaChi/Unit4_repo/Project/Project4.md

     def close(self):
         self.connection.close()**
 ```
-This is the python code that actually connects the database into the python file.
+As the users need their information and post information has to be stored in an another database, this is the code which connects the data to the python problem.

 Connection and cursor allows us to directly connect to the database, search is used for finding and bringing data from the database, save is for adding and uploading any data into the database, and close is for ending the connection between the python file and the database.